timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-17
+# Today is 2019-09-18

 ## Objectives for the day:

-- Figure out how to deal with pitch via publisher forms.
-- Make the pitch to the list of publishers.
+- Make tracks.
+Design tracks.
+Make game awesome.

 # Purpose

-- See if any publishers want to join and help market/promote Turbo Boom! to wider audience than I am capable of.
+- Prepare the content of the game.